 Mistake #3: Treating the scooter like a stunt-bike

-While these scooters do have robust suspension systems meant to handle any bumps on the road, they are not meant for doing stunts and repeated hard impacts.
+While these scooters have robust suspension systems to handle any bumps on the road, they are not meant to do stunts and repeated hard impacts.
 A real scooter pro knows to take good care of their scooter and use it only for its intended purposes.

 Mistake #4: Riding in the rain